Tour Interest: Birding

 But perhaps the richest birding area in the Argentine Pampas is the one located in the north-easternmost part of Buenos Aires, and southern Entre Ríos Province.
 We will also explore this area, starting with Otamendi National Park, which is located less than 80 kilometers north of Buenos Aires City.
 Otamendi is the main gateway to a wide diversity of Pampas ecosystems, including grasslands, riverine forests, marshlands and thorny woodlands.
 Some highly localized bird species live here, including both Straight-billed and Curve-billed Reedhaunters, Chicli Spinetail, Red-rumped Warbling-Finch and Rufous-capped Antshrike among others.
 But there’s yet another location further north of Otamendi, which is considered the most productive birding area in the Pampas: Ceibas.
 The habitat here is similar to that of Otamendi, but the number of birds is normally higher, so we will devote one full day to explore this spectacular birding location.
 We will finally explore the grasslands habitats of southern Entre Ríos and northern Buenos Aires province.
 It is here where we will put a special effort in finding several species of seedeaters, and some spectacular birds such as Saffron-cowled Blackbird.

 Best Time To Go

 Private transportation for all transfers and excursions.
 Accommodations on a twin/double basis.
 Single supplements on request.
-Full time Trogon Tours’ leader to accompany the group from day 1 on arrival in Tucumán Airport to day 15 on departure from Salta Airport.
-All breakfasts, lunches, box-lunches and dinners, from lunch on day 1 to lunch on day 15 of the tour.
+Full time Trogon Tours’ leader to accompany the group from day 1 on arrival in Córdoba Airport to day 11 on departure from Buenos Aires International Airport.
+All breakfasts, lunches, box-lunches and dinners, from dinner on day 1 to breakfast on day 11 of the tour.
 No drinks included.
 Admission fees to all national parks and nature reserves.